NLaff/Lafferty.co-v2/content/reviews/bonsai.md

 Luckily, tons of software exist to make this problem easier.
 But some software is better than others.

-I've been freelancing for the last two years, on top of working a normal day job, and I've tried a bunch of different software options.
+I've been freelancing for the last two years, on top of working a normal day job, and I've tried a bunch of different software to manage my freelance business.

 I currently use [Bonsai](https://click.nicklafferty.com/bonsai) and it's completely leveled up my freelance game.